 Device Details – Current Month: Shows the number of runs per device since the start of the current month.

 Device Details – Yearly: Shows calculated kWh and costs for each device.
-The text next to each device provides details on how the costs are calculated.
-For example, “Based on the last 30 days,” “Based on the last 7 days,” or “Based on last season.”
+The text next to each device details how the costs are calculated.
+For example, “Based on the last 30 days,” “Based on the last seven days,” or “Based on last season.”

-Plug Details: If you have any of the Sense compatible smart plugs, they will be listed here as well.
+Plug Details: If you have any of the Sense-compatible smart plugs, they will also be listed here.
 Open up this row to display Volts and Amps measured by each plug.
 There’s another measurement (Who Knows By Plugs), but I don’t know what it does yet.

-Always On Devices: Shows which devices that the Sense monitor has detected to have an Always On wattage component.
-This may be different than actual wattage and tends to update less frequently.
+Always On Devices: This shows which devices the Sense monitor detected to have an Always On wattage component.
+This may differ from the actual wattage and tends to update less frequently.

 Notice: This Grafana dashboard uses the community visualization Bubble Chart panel plugin.
 It hasn’t been updated for quite some time and won’t work out of the box with current versions of Grafana due to plugin signing requirements.
 Configuration changes on your Grafana instance will be needed to load this plugin.

 Mains Overview provides three panels showing Wattage (Stacked), Voltages, and Frequency.
-There are dropdowns at the top of the dashboard to show Leg 1, Leg 2, or both together.
+Dropdowns at the top of the dashboard show Leg 1, Leg 2, or both together.
 Device Status On, Off, and Idle event annotations may be toggled on or off.

 The Monitor & Detection dashboard provides observability of the monitor itself.